 Rails 6 finally released

 The tentative timeline for the release of subsequent versions of Ruby on Rails 6.0 was published by David Heinemeier Hansson in late December 2018.
 Three beta versions were released until the end of Spring and the final one was expected to be live at RailsConf 2019 between April 30 and May 2 in Minneapolis, USA.
-But it wasn't until late August that the final version of Rails 6.0 was released after two years and thousands of commits.
+But it wasn't until August that the final version of Rails 6.0 was released after two years and thousands of commits.

 Feature 1: Action Mailbox